fuhangbo/mqtt-server/Home.md

 *  [Useful presentations](Useful presentations)
 *  [Server support](Server support)

-Some links to articles and tutorials can be found via the [Documentation](http://mqtt.org/documentation) page.
+Some links to articles and tutorials can be found via the legacy [Documentation](http://mqtt.org/documentation) page.
--- FIXME these should move into the [technical articles](technical articles) and [blog posts](blog posts) pages
+-- *FIXME* these should move into the [technical articles](technical articles) and [blog posts](blog posts) pages

-The [Frequently Asked Questions](http://mqtt.org/faq) page also has some useful material if you are getting started.
+The legacy [Frequently Asked Questions](http://mqtt.org/faq) page also has some useful material if you are getting started.
--- FIXME these should be migrated into the [questions](questions) page
+-- *FIXME* these should be migrated into the [questions](questions) page

 ## Community
 *  [Get Involved](http://mqtt.org/get-involved) has links to the mailing list, IRC, etc.